HIV/AIDS Medical Monitoring Project (MMP)

 From 2005-2014, MMP sampled persons from HIV care facilities, so only people receiving HIV medical care were included in the project.
 Starting in 2015, MMP introduced a new sampling method to include all adults diagnosed with HIV in the United States.
 This is accomplished using a two-stage sampling strategy.
 For more information on the 2005-2014 sampling methodology, please see CDC's Medical Monitoring Project website: http://www.cdc.gov/hiv/statistics/systems/mmp/.

 The MMP has two components: a personal interview and medical record abstraction.
-MMP staff will invite each selected patient to participate in a face-to-face interview.
+MMP staff will invite each selected patient to participate in a face-to-face interview or telephone interview.
 The interview takes approximately 60 minutes and includes questions concerning their medical history, use of medical and social services, and risk behaviors.
-Participants receive a toekn of appreciation for their time.
+Participants receive a token of appreciation for their time.
 Trained MMP medical record abstractors will then collect additional information from the patient's medical chart, which complements the data from the interview.

 - Endorsement Letter (PDF)

 - PLoS ONE Article Describing Rationale for Project (PDF)